 Queen Bee School District 16 is one of two elementary (PreK-8) school districts located in Glendale Heights, Illinois.
 Glendale Heights, approximately 25 miles west of Chicago, is situated in Northwest Dupage County and Bloomingdale Township.
 It is governed by a Board of Education, whose seven members are elected by the citizens in the community.
 The Board meets monthly in open meeting sessions at the District Professional Development Center which is located in the rear lower level of Queen Bee School at 1525 Bloomingdale Road on dates publicized locally.
 The Dr. James White Administrative Center which houses the district’s central office is located in the lower southeast end of Glenside Middle School.
-In addition to the Office of the Superintendent of Schools, the Teaching & Learning Department, Fiscal Department, and Student Services Offices are located in the Administrative Center.
+In addition to the Office of the Superintendent of Schools and the Offices of Teaching & Learning, Fiscal Services, English Language Learners, and Student Services are located in the Administrative Center.

 Early Childhood Center: is located at 1525 Bloomingdale Road.
 The Queen Bee Early Childhood Center offers both Early Childhood and PreK At-Risk programs.
 Students are screened for eligibility prior to enrollment.
 Screening sessions are posted and appointments are made through the Queen Bee Early Childcare Center, (630) 344-5600.